 Partial TODO List For Reducing Memory Usage

 Here is a partial list of things we can do to improve memory usage.
-Most of these apply to WebKit and Chromium; if possible, please try to fix within the WebKit project for maximal re-use of code.
+Most of these apply to Blink and Chromium; if possible, please try to fix within the Blink project for maximal re-use of code.

 Font management: The way fonts are cached in memory is fairly sparse.

 Strings: Duplicate strings are bad.
 All strings in Blink/Chromium are unicode strings, even if the string could be encoded with a single-byte encoding.
 This has been measured to add up to megabytes of extra space.